danmlew/danmlew/README.md

-Hi 👋 My name is Daniel
+Daniel M Lewis
 =======================
+Let's Connect & Collab

-I've been learning code for the last five years since changing careers from Public policy and Administration.
-My interest are in UX design and interface, databases management, and interested in learning front end and band end development.
+I've been working as Quality Analyst  My interest are in learning UX design and interface, sharpening my databases management skils and interested in learning Python & SQL.

 ### Skills